Maria: or, The Wrongs of Woman: Drafts

 Wollstonecraft struggled to write The Wrongs of Woman for over a year; in contrast, she had dashed off A Vindication of the Rights of Men (1790), her reply to Edmund Burke's Reflections on the Revolution in France (1790), in under a month and A Vindication of the Rights of Woman (1792) in six weeks.
 By the time she began The Wrongs of Woman however, she had a small daughter and perhaps a larger experience of womanhood.
 Godwin comments:

 She was sensible how arduous a task it is to produce a truly excellent novel; and she roused her faculties to grapple with it.
 All her other works were produced with a rapidity, that did not give her powers time fully to expand.
 But this was written slowly and with mature consideration.
 She began it in several forms, which she successively rejected, after they were considerably advanced.
 She wrote many parts of the work again and again, and, when she had finished what she intended for the first part, she felt herself more urgently stimulated to revise and improve what she had written, than to proceed, with constancy of application, in the parts that were to follow.

-After sending acquaintance George Dyson the manuscript for feedback, Wollstonecraft wrote to him, saying, “I am vexed and surprised at your not thinking the situation of Maria sufficiently important.”
-Wollstonecraft attributed this lack of “delicacy of feeling” to the fact that Dyson was a man.
+After sending the manuscript to an acquaintance, George Dyson, for feedback, Wollstonecraft wrote to him, saying, “I am vexed and surprised at your not thinking the situation of Maria sufficiently important.”
+Wollstonecraft attributed this lack of “delicacy of feeling” to Dyson's male gender.
 She went on to write that she could not “suppose any situation more distressing” for a woman of “sensibility with an improving mind” to be bound to a husband like Maria's.

-She also researched the book more than her others.
+Wollstonecraft also researched the book more than her others.
 By assuming the responsibilities of fiction editor and reviewing almost nothing but novels, she used her editorial position at Joseph Johnson's Analytical Review to educate herself regarding novelistic techniques.
 She even visited Bedlam Hospital in February 1797 to research insane asylums.

 At Wollstonecraft's death in 1797, the manuscript was incomplete.
 Godwin published all of the pieces of the manuscript in the Posthumous Works, adding several sentences and paragraphs of his own to link disjunct sections.